CzarekM2012/IUM_project-delivery_time_prediction/README.md

     ├── delivery_time      <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │
+    │   ├── data           <- Scripts to extract and process data │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions